johbar/text-extraction-service/README.md

 1. Install Tesseract, e.g. on Debian/Ubuntu run `apt install tesseract-ocr`
 2. Install any language model file you need.
 English is included by default.
-    1. Run `apt install tesseract-ocr-script-latn` for a model that supports multiple languages with latin script (rather large)
+    1. Run `apt install tesseract-ocr-script-latn` for a model that supports multiple languages with latin script (rather large and slow).
-    2. Or run `apt install tesseract-ocr-deu` for the german model (smaller but specific)
+    2. Or run `apt install tesseract-ocr-deu` for the german model (smaller but specific, hence faster).
 3. Configure TES to pass on your language preference to Tesseract by setting the environment variable, e.g. `TES_TESSERACT_LANGS=Latin+osd` when running TES.
 4. Optionally set `TESS_PREFIX` if you have installed the language models in a custom path.